tribblix/build/patches/openjdk21/README.txt

 JDK 21 now we're in rampdown.

+21.0.3 respin 2

-Known issues remaining: I suspect we need to provide a working DefaultPoller implementation rather than the current stub in order to get loom fully working.
+Provide a working DefaultPoller implementation rather than the current stub in order to get loom fully working.
+(Courtesy of Jasper Siepkes.)

 21.0.3 respin 1